ultimate-package/config.breakpoints/README.md

 $width__largest: 900px;
 ```

-Afterwards we can then add these values to the `$breakpoints` list beneath them
+Afterwards we can then add these variables to the `$breakpoints` list beneath.
+These specific names for breakpoints gives the design and development teams a shared vocabulary of terms.
+It also stops us from adding element specific media queries and using random numbers:

 ```scss
 $breakpoint-to-ems: true;